lucydot/ChooChoo/docs/instructors/setup.md

 !!!
 Note

     The Github web interface does seem to change on a fairly frequent basis.
-We will try to keep instructions up-to-date, but please do let us know if they need updating.
+We will try to keep instructions up-to-date, but please do let us know if they need updating. `Issues` and `Workflows` (under `Actions`) both need to be enabled, this is the current default.

-#### Enable Issues

-You may need to enable Issues on the repository.
-To do this:

-1. Visit your repository (most likely at `github.com/username/repo_name/`).
-2. Go to `Settings`-> `General`-> `Features`.
-3. Tick the box next to `Issues` to enable Issues.

 #### Add Issue labels